squishlab/PhysH308/assignments/wk9.md

 # Independent problems (Due Friday, Nov 15):
 Consider the atwood machine below.
+All 3 masses may move as constrained by the machine.
 1. *Will complete Q2 if you haven't yet* Express the Lagrangian for the system in terms of only x and y (the heights of the two rightmost masses relative to the pictured positions).
 2. *In combination with part 1, this completes Q3* Write the equations of motion for both coordinates from the Lagrangian (you don't need $x(t),y(t)$, just equations equivalent to Newton's 2nd Law).
 3. *This completes R2* Write the generalized forces and momenta for this system.
 Next week you'll revisit these terms in the context of Noether's theorem!